ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)

+Here are some cool challenges:

+ObamaCraft try to optimize levels challenge (impossible)

+BCMGF1137 try to forgive people for 9-month-old drama challenge (impossible)

+Hexagon follow age restrictions on various sites challenge (impossible)

+ObamaCraft actually play chess on chess.com challenge (impossible)

+Stolas Goetia try not to be Bulgarian challenge (impossible)

+Scratch Team do their actual job challenge (impossible)

+Skibidi Toilet try not to suck challenge (impossible)

+Gen Alpha try not to be cringe challenge (impossible)

+Caine try not to snort coke challenge (impossible)

+BombCraft try not to cook challenge (impossible)

+Dimayajonelcid try not to dislike bomb people on GDBrowser who don't deserve to get dislike bombed challenge (impossible)

+D8fb try not to call me offensive nicknames challenge (impossible)

 Hexagon try not to cap challenge (impossible)

 Ffs he's a 12 year old with the maturity of a 10 year old claiming to be more mature than me (a 13-almost-14 year old with the maturity of a 15 year old), like why the fuck is he so god damn delusional